Control How Progress is Reported

 If TRUE, then the global progression handler is enabled.
 If FALSE, it is disabled.
 If NA, then TRUE is returned if it is enabled, otherwise FALSE.
 Argument

 One or more progression handlers.
-Alternatively, this functions accepts also a single vector of progression handlers as input.
+Alternatively, this function also accepts a single vector of progression handlers as input.
 If this vector is empty, then an empty set of progression handlers will be set.

 Value